kubernetes-sigs/jobset/keps/498-GroupScheduling/README.md

   name: my-jobset
   namespace: default
 spec:
-  # main containers in pods part of `workers` replicatedJob will be blocked
+  # main containers in pods part of all replicatedJob will be blocked
-  # from execution until all pods have started.
+  # from execution until all pods have started, or timeout after 5min.
   groupSchedulingConfig:
-    targetReplicatedJobs:
-    - workers
+    timeoutAfterSeconds: 300
   replicatedJobs:
     - name: workers
       replicas: 3